 Half-Life 3 remains unconfirmed

-The more time has passed, the more Valve has kept quiet about the future of the Half Life franchise.
-It’s easy to speculate that Valve is perfecting the game, and fine-tuning things as gaming hardware advances, but the reality is that Valve doesn’t really need to make a new Half Life game to be successful.
-Steam is the most popular digital storefront in PC gaming, and Counter-Strike: Global Offensive and DOTA 2 attract millions of players who in turn purchase in-game items with real cash.
+From what we've learned of the franchise's development history, though, it's clear that we won't hear about it or see it unless it's just right.
+Valve doesn’t really need to make a new Half Life game to be successful.
+Steam is one of the most popular digital storefronts in PC gaming, and Counter-Strike: Global Offensive and DOTA 2 attract millions of players who in turn purchase in-game items with real cash.
 That's not to mention VR successes.